 Playing AI Dungeon

-- Details of the overarching story that aren’t always mentioned but always relevant
+- The overarching story which aren’t always mentioned but always relevant

-- What is currently happening in the story, if it is not clear in the current context.
+- What is currently happening in the story, if it’s not clear in the current context

 The AI will use whatever is in Memory to build context for its response, making word-associations and orienting itself to what is happening.
-This means, when it is reading the current-context from the story, it will have a better idea of what is going on, and give a response more in line with what is actually happening.
+This means, when it is reading the current-context from the story, it will have more overarching context for what is going on, and thus give a response more in line with what is actually happening.